davidtkeane/davidtkeane/README.md

 - ❓ Ask me about anything related to psychology and technology

-- ⚡ Fun fact: I use tabs over space stations anyday.
+- ⚡ Fun fact: I use tabs over space stations anyday!

 ## 📫 How to reach me